 Today, yoga has become more and more popularly viewed as a fitness routine for women.
 So it’s easy to come to an assumption that yoga just isn’t for men.
 The good news is, that’s just not true!
 Yoga offers just as many benefits for men as it does for women.

 Yoga hasn’t always been viewed as a fitness routine for women either.
-In fact, yoga has been around for more than 5000 years and historically, it was primarily practised by men.
+Throughout the history of yoga, which has been around for 5000 years, it was most often practised by men.

 Ravi notes that the popularity of yoga among women isn’t a global phenomenon either, rather it is primarily a Western trend.
 In Asia, many of the yoga teachers are, and have historically been men.